-Thank you for wanting to plan for the retirement of the monkeys under your care!
-If it is your first time retiring monkeys from your laboratory and you would like to be connected with other researchers who have retirement programs in place, please let us know.
-We would be happy to connect you so that you can develop a standardized primate retirement program without having to painstakingly start from scratch.
+Thank you for considering sanctuary for the monkeys under your care!
+If this is your first time attempting to move monkeys from a laboratory to a sanctuary facility and you would like to be connected with other researchers who have experience doing this, please let us know.
+We would be happy to connect you so that you get access to the resources you need and, if appropriate, develop a standardized process for your research facility.

-If you are a pet monkey owner looking to retire your monkey, we will discuss the situation and funding strategy.
-If a retirement commitment is made, we will create a waiting list and require a clean bill of health/physical from a veterinarian, vasectomy for male monkeys, and negative tb test within 10 days before departure to the sanctuary.
-If you are having a difficult time obtaining a veterinarian, please let us know, we may be able to connect you with a clinic to ensure the monkey receives a full physical.
+Pet monkeys: If you are a pet monkey owner looking to place your monkey in sanctuary, we will talk with you to create a specialized transition plan and funding strategy.
+Once you have committed to sending your monkey to Primates Incorporated, we will create a waiting list, as we require six months to prepare the indoor and outdoor enclosures.
+We also require that incoming monkeys have a clean bill of health, receive a physical from a veterinarian, undergo a vasectomy if male*, and have a negative TB test within 10 days before departure to the sanctuary.
+If you are having a difficult time finding a veterinarian, please let us know.
+We may be able to connect you with a clinic to ensure your monkey receives a full physical.

 Please keep these factors in mind when considering sanctuary for your pet monkey: